usgs/earthquake-geoserve-ui/projects/location-input/README.md

 Subscribe to the coordinates service to access the selected location
 ```
-import { Coordinates, CoordinatesService } from 'hazdev-location-input';
+import { Coordinates, CoordinatesService } from 'hazdev-ng-location-input';

 this.coordinatesService.coordinates$.subscribe((coordinates: Coordinates) => {
  console.log(coordinates);